 Many people decorate their home with colour schemes in mind.
 A person with a more laid-back style knows that all colours work together, you just have to have the courage to experiment with them.
 Rather than choosing a colour scheme, choose a vast range of colours that you enjoy looking at, and work well together, but don’t be afraid to veer from the path.
 A colour which is outside your “scheme” can be the perfect accent.
 Think of the rich, deep colors at an Eastern market, and go from there, and you’ll soon realize that colour is meant to be played with, not constricted.

 Never forgo the fluff

-When comfort and color are more important to you than minimalism, your home starts to encapsulate “laid back chic” as its style, and patterns and textures become the new minimalism.
+When comfort and colour are more important to you than minimalism, your home starts to encapsulate “laid back chic” as its style, and patterns and textures become the new minimalism.